gbv/coli-rich/README.md

     catmandu convert ndjson to pp < data/records.ndjson

+### extend

+Reads and writes a list of line-delimited PICA/JSON records.
+Checks whether the vocabulary specified first is used but not the second.
+Looks up a matching mapping and adds a PICA field on success:

+    ./extend rvk bk < data/records.ndjson

+Again, use `catmandu` for inspecting PICA records in plain format.
+To check which records have been modified use `diff`.

+*This is a very early prototype, only simple cases a supported!*

 ## Configuration

 See `config/config.default.json` for default configuration values.
 These can be overridden in a local file `config/config.json`.